 Night of 1,000 Jack O’Lanterns

-Kick-off spooky season in Glencoe at the Chicago Botanic Gardens, where over 1,000 hand-carved pumpkins will light up the night.
+Kick off the spooky season in Glencoe at the Chicago Botanic Gardens, where over 1,000 hand-carved pumpkins will light up the night.
 Night of 1,000 Jack O’Lanterns runs from October 12-16th and October 19-23rd and tickets can be purchased online.
 The event features professionally carved pumpkins – some as large as 150 lbs – with images of Halloween characters and celebrities, as well as nods to Chicago.
-Take in the festive atmosphere with music, carving demonstrations, snacks and sips.
+Take in the festive atmosphere with music, carving demonstrations, snacks, and sips.

 Haunts and Hayrides

-Both just a short drive from the North Shore, Goebbert’s Pumpkin Farm and Didier Farmsoffer an endless array of fall activities.
-Whether it’s a corn maze, haunted house, hayride or pumpkin patch, both locations are fun for all ages.
+Both are just a short drive from the North Shore, Goebbert’s Pumpkin Farm, and Didier Farms offer an endless array of fall activities.
+Whether it’s a corn maze, haunted house, hayride, or pumpkin patch, both locations are fun for all ages.